glutanimate/anki-addons-misc/README.md

 # Misc Anki Add-ons

-This repository contains a number of smaller add-ons I've written for Anki over the years.
-For more information on each add-on please take a look at the comments in the respective source file
+This repository contains a number of smaller add-ons I've written for Anki over time.
+For more information on each add-on please take a look at the comments in the respective source file.
+N.B.: If an add-on doesn't appear in this README there's a very good chance it's not ready for general use, yet.

 ## Overview of the add-ons